sahashemip/cu-hbn-sic-ml-potential/README.md

 ---

 ## Final NEP Quality
-The NEP model was trained using radial and angular cutoffs of 5 Å and 3.5 Å to represent the potential‐energy surface.
+The NEP model (`nep.txt`) was trained using radial and angular cutoffs of 5 Å and 3.5 Å to represent the potential‐energy surface.
 A single hidden layer of 50 neurons yielded the following RMSEs:

 * **Test set:**
-  – Energy: 2.0 meV/atom
+  – Energy: 2.2 meV/atom
-  – Force: 108 meV/Å
+  – Force: 123 meV/Å
-  – Virial: 10 meV/atom
+  – Virial: 9.4 meV/atom

 * **Training set:**
-  – Energy: 1.8 meV/atom
+  – Energy: 2.3 meV/atom
   – Force: 115 meV/Å
-  – Virial: 10 meV/atom
+  – Virial: 9.4 meV/atom

 Dynamic simulations demonstrate the NEP model's stability under diverse conditions (see embedded videos for real-time trajectories).
 Detailed results, including trajectory snapshots and stability metrics, are presented in the figure below.